owid/sdg-tracker.org/pages/sustainable-consumption-production.md

 goalNum: 12
 name: Responsible Consumption and Production
 description: >-
-  Sustainable consumption and production is about promoting resource and energy efficiency, sustainable infrastructure, and providing access to basic services, green and decent jobs and a better quality of life for all.
-Its implementation helps to achieve overall development plans, reduce future economic, environmental and social costs, strengthen economic competitiveness and reduce poverty.
+  The UN explains: <i><q>Sustainable consumption and production is about promoting resource and energy efficiency, sustainable infrastructure, and providing access to basic services, green and decent jobs and a better quality of life for all.
+Its implementation helps to achieve overall development plans, reduce future economic, environmental and social costs, strengthen economic competitiveness and reduce poverty.</q></i>

   Definitions of, and indicators for sustainable resource consumption is